thavlik/doom-gameplay-dataset/README.md

 \* Most raw videos are at 1080p/720p but some are at lower resolutions

+Note: the .zip files provide almost no compression, and are provided only for convenience

 ## S3 Hosting

 The data can be downloaded with the [AWS Command Line Interface](https://aws.amazon.com/cli/) or compatible S3 API.
 Folders in the S3 bucket are named according to the resolution video they contain.
-Because the bucket contains all resolutions in both .mp4 and .zip format, syncing the entire bucket is highly redundant and discouraged.
+Because the bucket contains all resolutions in both .mp4 and .zip format, syncing the entire bucket is highly redundant and discouraged. `s3 sync` is the recommended download method for slow or interruptible connections, as it can stopped and resumed without issue.

 ```bash
 mkdir doom-gameplay-dataset